Why Addiction Relapses Happen

-Drugs of abuse stimulate the brain’s reward system by triggering the release of the chemical dopamine.
-Dopamine is associated with reward; it starts working on the brain and makes you feel good when you see something you want.
-Even the brain of someone in recovery will start making dopamine if the person sees something that reminds him of his drug of choice.
-Those things are called triggers, and they can start someone back down the road to drug abuse.
+Drugs of abuse stimulate the brain’s reward system by triggering the release of a chemical called dopamine.
+Dopamine is associated with reward.
+It starts working on the brain and makes you feel good when you see something you want.
+Even the brain of someone in recovery will start making dopamine if the person sees something that reminds them of their drug of choice.
+Those things are called triggers and they can start someone back toward drug abuse.

 A changing brain

 The second form of neuroplasticity is compulsive seeking of the drug.
-When someone takes a drug, the brain’s reward system lights up.
-Soon, the brain makes the connection between pleasure and anything associated with the drug—triggers.
-The reward system gets activated in the presence of those triggers, and those associations in the brain are either long-lasting or permanent.
+When someone takes a drug, the brain’s reward system is activated.
+Soon, the brain makes the connection between pleasure and anything associated with the drug.
+These are triggers.
+The reward system gets activated in the presence of those triggers and those associations in the brain are either long-lasting or permanent.
 Dependence (and the desire to avoid withdrawals) and the association of pleasure with triggers make drugs very hard to quit.

 Stages of relapse

 Next comes the mental relapse stage, when a person struggles with the choice of using or staying clean.
 The person is thinking about using drugs again and experiencing cravings.
-He or she is remembering the people, places and things associated with the drug of choice, and trying to justify when drug use might be acceptable, such as on a trip or away from home.
-It’s important to know that occasional thoughts of using are a normal part of the recovery process; it’s when the thoughts become more frequent that the person is at greater risk of relapsing.
+They are remembering the people, places, and things associated with the drug of choice, and trying to justify when drug use might be acceptable, such as on a trip or away from home.
+It’s important to know that occasional thoughts of using are a normal part of the recovery process.
+It’s when the thoughts become more frequent that the person is at greater risk of relapsing.

 Finally, physical relapse happens.
-Many times, the relapse is one of opportunity, where the user knows he or she won’t get caught.
-However, just one hit can start the person back down the road to regular, uncontrolled substance abuse.
+Many times, the relapse is one of opportunity, where the user knows they won’t get caught.
+But just one hit of a drug can start the person back down the road to regular, uncontrolled substance abuse.

 How to help

 Your support is critical in a loved one’s recovery process.
 Research suggests social support increases the production of a brain chemical called oxytocin, which can help increase a person’s will to fight addiction.
-Oxytocin is also called the “love hormone” and is important in social interactions and mothers bonding with their babies.
+Oxytocin is also called the “love hormone” and is important in social interactions and parents bonding with their babies.
 It can also reduce the pleasure of drugs and the feelings of stress, both of which can lead people who are in recovery to start using again.
-While being supportive is of great importance, just as important is that your loved one perceives that he or she has your support.
+While being supportive is of great importance, just as important is that your loved one perceives that they have your support.

 The Hazelden Betty Ford Foundation, a nonprofit treatment center, suggests helping your loved one live a sobriety-based lifestyle.
 Tactics include: